mypiaware/virtual-radar-server-installation/README.md

 #### Pictures

 If the user has any personal pictures of any aircraft, those pictures may be placed in this `Pictures` directory.
 The filename of each picture should simply be either the ICAO24 hex code or the registration number (tail number) of the aircraft.
-When an aircraft is detected by VRS, VRS will display the picture of this aircraft from within this `Pictures` directory.
+When an aircraft is detected by VRS, VRS will display the picture of this aircraft from within this `Pictures` directory on the VRS webpage.
 [More info](http://www.virtualradarserver.co.uk/Documentation/WebServer/DataSourcesOptions.aspx#pictures-folder)

 #### Silhouettes

 This directory may contain silhouette *\*.bmp* images of aircrafts.
-If a silhouette image for a particular type of aircraft is in this `Silhouettes` directory, and VRS sees an aircraft of this same type, then VRS will display the silhouette image of that aircraft in the list of aircrafts.
-The filename of each silhouette image should be the same as the ICAOTypeCode for the aircraft. ([More info](http://www.virtualradarserver.co.uk/Documentation/WebServer/DataSourcesOptions.aspx#silhouettes-folder))
+If a silhouette image for a particular type of aircraft is in this `Silhouettes` directory, and VRS sees an aircraft of this same type, then VRS will display the silhouette image of that aircraft in the list of aircrafts on the VRS webpage.
+The filename of each silhouette image should be the same as the ICAO type code for the aircraft. ([More info](http://www.virtualradarserver.co.uk/Documentation/WebServer/DataSourcesOptions.aspx#silhouettes-folder))
 An example of a silhouette image named `B748.bmp` for a Boeing 747-800 aircraft:

 ![Boeing 747-800 silhouette](https://i.imgur.com/HuYWHFZ.png "Boeing 747-8 silhouette")